-Sort out housekeeping issues such renewing customer contracts that may have lapsed, review of IP, HR matters, litigation, disputes, selling peripheral assets, formalising informal business arrangements, selling or closing non-core business units, preparing your virtual data room and basic tax planning.
-The better the prep, the smoother the due diligence process.
+Get your house in order and sort out housekeeping issues such as litigation, disputes, selling peripheral assets, renewing contracts that have lapsed, formalising informal business arrangements, selling or closing non-core business units and basic tax planning.
+Due diligence will then be much easier.